vhf/resrc/README.md

 Changelog
 ---------

+* 0.8.3 - Implements a full-text search engine with ElasticSearch
 * 0.8.2 - Upgrade to Zurb Foundation 5
 * 0.8.1 - Less dead code, more tests
 * 0.8.0 - Display version in footer